tdurouchoux/dsview_vault/topics/Concept/Tabular Data.md

 type: Concept
 ---

-Data that is organized in a table format, typically consisting of rows and columns, commonly used in machine learning tasks.
+Structured data typically organized in rows and columns, commonly used in various machine learning tasks.